thenaivecoder89/statistical_and_machine_learning_models/README.md

         d. run "sudo apt-get install -y cuda-toolkit-13-0" to install the toolkit.
 Includes "libnvrtc.so.13".

         e. run "echo 'export LD_LIBRARY_PATH=/usr/local/cuda-13.0/lib64:$LD_LIBRARY_PATH' >> ~/.bashrc" and "source ~/.bashrc" to expose library path.

+# Requirements to enable tensorflow with CUDA
+1. Python version 3.12  (check: run "python --version" in shell).
+2. CUDA version 12.3 (check: run "nvcc --version" in shell).
+3. cuDNN version 8.9.7 (not needed but can be installed as a safeguard).

+# Process to install CUDA-enabled tensorflow
+1. In shell, run "wsl -l -v" to make sure WSL is up and running.
+2. In shell, run "nvidia-smi" to make sure CUDA is available.
+3. In WSL virtual environment, run "pip install "tensorflow[and-cuda]"
+4. Run the following script to check tensorflow is running with CUDA and has Keras:
+    - import tensorflow as tf
+    - print("TensorFlow version:", tf.__version__)
+    - print("Built with CUDA:", tf.test.is_built_with_cuda())
+    - print("Physical GPUs:", tf.config.list_physical_devices('GPU'))
+    - print("Default GPU device name:", tf.test.gpu_device_name()) # this should show the GPU device name exactly as per actual GPU name.
+    - print(f'tf.keras exists: {hasattr(tf, 'keras')}')